Watch: Inflation Refund Checks Now Being Sent

 Affordability Agenda Highlights

-Largest Expansion Ever Proposed for Child Tax Credit
+New York’s Largest Child Tax Credit Expansion

 Making Child Care More Accessible and Affordable